kyma-project/examples/knative-httpdb-service/README.md

 kubectl describe build http-db-service-0001
 ```

-Once the service is ready you should be able to access it at `https://http-db-service.NAMESPACE.CLUSTERDOMAIN`.
+Once the service is ready you should be able to access via https on the host `http-db-service.{NAMESPACE}.{CLUSTERDOMAIN}`.
 If you are unsure about the domain, you can look it up with:

 ```
 kubectl get ksvc http-db-service -ojsonpath='{.status.domain}'